paNikitin/snParser/README.md

 ## Features

-- Import a .txt file with user IDs and watch it automatically parse their profile info
+- Import a .txt file with user IDs and watch it automatically parse users` profile info
-- Program saves a .txt with user info
+- Program outputs a .txt with user info

 This text you see here is *actually- written in Markdown!
 To get a feel